-Creating behavioural archetypes requires deep qualitative understanding about the customer’s pre- , during- and post- journey with a brand from a representative sample of existing customers.
+Creating behavioural archetypes requires a deep qualitative understanding of the customer’s pre-, during- and post- journey with a brand from a representative sample of existing customers.
 It’s quite a research endeavour.

 What is great about this gradual approach is that as researchers we are able to develop rapport and a relationship with the participants.
 As they go through the research activities over time they are able to reflect and give us more in-depth responses about their motivations and personal life story.